NVIDIA/DALI/README.rst

 * NVIDIA_BUILD_ID - Custom ID of the build.
 Default is ``1234``.
 * CREATE_WHL - Create a standalone wheel.
 Default is ``YES``.
 * CREATE_RUNNER - Create Docker image with cuDNN, CUDA and DALI installed inside.
 It will create the ``Docker_run_cuda`` image, which needs to be run using ``nvidia-docker`` and DALI wheel in the ``wheelhouse`` directory under$
+* DALI_BUILD_FLAVOR - adds a suffix to DALI package name and put a note about it in the whl package description, i.e. `nightly` will result in the `nvidia-dali-nightly`

 ----